mtlynch/mtlynch.io/_posts/2018-01-19-how-to-hire-a-cartoonist.md

 1. Number of hours you will spend managing the freelancer
 1. The rate at which you value your time

 A low-quality applicant may tempt you with a cheap bid.
-Before you're taken in by the low number, estimate how many additional hours you'll spend managing them and how much longer it will take them to produce work that meets your standards.
+Before you're taken in by the cheap rate, estimate how many additional hours you'll spend managing them and how much longer it will take them to produce work that meets your standards.

 Pay attention to red flags in the early stages of hiring: